kengz/openai_lab/source/includes/_ANALYSIS.md

 # <a name="analysis"></a>Analysis

-Now that the lab is running, we can analyze the lab results, and contribute to the [Best Solutions](#solutions).
+Once the Lab is running experiments, it will produce data.
+This section will details how to analyze and understand the data, before we can contribute to the [Best Solutions](#solutions).

 An experiment produces 3 types of data files in the folder `data/<experiment_id>/`: